mhaack/mh-site/src/posts/2025-11-19-smart-home-update-2025-home-assistant-with-polestar-reolink.md

 ### Backup

 Backing up to our Synology NAS using the native Home Assistant continues to work perfectly.
 However, the [new backup capabilities and cloud-based backup options ](/home-assistant-backup-2025/)introduced in early 2025 mean that we now have many more backup options and better control over backups when performing Home Assistant or add-on updates.
-Automated weekly backups provide peace of mind, and the integration is so seamless that I rarely think about it anymore — exactly as it should be!
+I rarely think about the integration, because it is so seamless.
+The automated weekly backups provide peace of mind, and that is exactly as it should be!

 ## Summary & Outlook